+All software licenses which stay on cloud are not capitalized and are recognized directly in expenses.
 Licenses acquired for the use of programs, software and other systems are capitalized at its acquisition costs in addition to any costs incurred to get the asset ready for its intended use.
 Maintenance costs are recorded as expenses as they are incurred.
 The licenses acquired for the use of programs that are recognized as intangible assets are amortized over their estimated useful lives; at a maximum over 3.3 years.

 The rights to use and operate self-service stores are recognized at historical cost and are amortized based on term specified in the leasing contracts ranging from five to ten years.
-These assets are presented in the statement of financial position as current assets if their maturity is equal to or less than 12 months, or non-current, if the maturity is greater than 12 months at the reporting end period.
+These assets are presented in the statement of financial position as current assets if their maturity is equal to or less than 12 months, or noncurrent, if the maturity is greater than 12 months at the reporting end period.
 Once the rights expire, the amounts are recognized as an expense in the statement of profit or loss for the period.
 When other assets lose its ability to generate future economic benefits, the amount that is considered non-recoverable is recognized in the statement of profit or loss for the period in which this occurs.
-(See notes 16 and 28.)
+(See note 14).